Overview

 Do not make any changes to your usual medicines.
 Continue to take them, unless you've been told not to.
 Remember to bring your medicines into hospital with you.

 Tell the doctor or nurse if you take any medicines that you buy from a shop or pharmacy.
-This includes any herbal or homeopathic medicines.
+This includes any herbal or homeopathic remedies.

-If you take any medicines that thin your blood, tell the lithotripsy office or stone nurse at least 2 weeks before your procedure.
+If you take any medicines that thin your blood, tell the lithotripsy office at least 2 weeks before your procedure.
 This includes antiplatelet medicines (such as aspirin or clopidogrel) or anticoagulant medicines (warfarin or rivaroxaban).
 You might need to stop them for a short time before your treatment.

-If you are allergic to any medicines, please tell the lithotripsy office or stone nurse this too.
+If you are allergic to any medicines, please tell the lithotripsy office.

 Smoking